jon-hall/node-intro/3-chat/README.md

 ```

 #### Watching files during development
-The last thing we need to do is setup a development task which will watch our source files and rebuild things when needed (it'll also reload our browser for us, if need be)
+The last thing we need to do is setup a development task which will watch our source files and rebuild things when needed (it'll also reload our browser for us, using [browser-sync](http://www.browsersync.io/), when needed)
 ```js
 var gulp = require('gulp'),
     stylus = require('gulp-stylus'),